Phone: (714) 247-4300

 Money management is a necessary skill for residents.
 Training and coaching are provided to ensure that they are prepared to move on to financial self-sufficiency.

-Employability issues are addressed with hands-on training, job search workshops, continuing education with the support of our educational partners, and collaborating with local employers.
+Employability issues are addressed with hands-on skill training, job search intensive trainings, continuing education with the support of our educational partners, and collaborating with local employers.

 Residents are prepared for long term employment goals, to be able to continue to grow in financial sustainability beyond their time in our programs.